chenson2018/LeanScratch/README.md

 ## LocallyNameless

-A formalization of the untyped lambda calculus using a locally nameless representation, also with a confluence proof (currently a couple of unfinished pieces in the diamond proof for parallel reductions).
+A formalization of the untyped lambda calculus using a locally nameless representation, also with a confluence proof.
 This is where I will try to formalize some categorical semantics, as the locally nameless representation allows for talking about models in the sense that Barendregt does.